Despite some narrative clunkiness, Waiting for the Light to Change is a beautiful debut film that will certainly speak to young adults.

 The ending moments follow this throughline, while suggesting that resolution is not always inevitable.
 These moments are proof the flashes of brilliance within Waiting for the Light to Change.
 Despite the flaws that come with a debut, this movie is sure to speak to a young generation that feels like it is going through the storms of life.

-Waiting for the Light to Change was screened at the Cinema Columbus Film Festival on April 29, 2023.
+Waiting for the Light to Change was screened at the Cinema Columbus Film Festival on April 29, and will be released in US theaters on October 6, 2023.